Board of Management

 Roles and Responsibilities of Board Members

-The CLLM Inc. Board of Management provides they purpose, leadership direction, and strategy for the organisation.
+The Board of Management provides the purpose, leadership direction, and strategy for the organisation.
 In addition to this, they ensure the organisation’s finances are sound and that our operations are legal.
-As a Board Member you will contribute to the governance and leadership of Community Leadership Loddon Murray Inc. and will actively promote CLLM’s interests actively in the broader community in accordance with our Governance and Code of Conduct Policy, Strategic Plan, and Business Plan (copies of these documents are contained on our website – www.cllm.org.au – under the publications tab).
-The main responsibilities include setting the strategic direction for CLLM Inc., defining and developing robust policies to support the strategic direction, ensuring full compliance with legislative requirements, monitoring the effectiveness of our programs and activities, and providing accountability mechanisms.
-LMCLP Graduate Board Members are appointed for a period of two years.
-Meetings take place once every six weeks in Bendigo (Board Members are expected to attend all of these meetings where possible).
-It is also desirable that Board Members attend key CLLM events including the Launch, AGM/Vison of the Region Dinner, and Graduation Evenings where possible and positively advocate for the program at all times.
+As a Board Member you will contribute to the governance and leadership of LEAD Loddon Murray and will actively promote our interests actively in the broader community in accordance with our Governance and Code of Conduct Policy, Strategic Plan, and Business Plan (copies of these documents are contained on our website under the publications tab).
+The main responsibilities include setting the strategic direction for LEAD Loddon Murray defining and developing robust policies to support the strategic direction, ensuring full compliance with legislative requirements, monitoring the effectiveness of our programs and activities, and providing accountability mechanisms.
+Community Board Members are appointed for a period of two years.
+Meetings take place once every six weeks (Board Members are expected to attend all of these meetings where possible).
+It is also desirable that Board Members attend key events including the Launch, AGM, and Graduation Evenings where possible and positively advocate for the program at all times.

 Expectations of Board Members

-- Undertake a time commitment of eight hours per month (on average) – includes Board preparation, Board meetings, sub-committee, and other meeting time.
-A copy of our 2018 Board Program can be found on our website (download now)
+- Undertake a time commitment of eight hours per month (on average) – includes Board preparation, Board meetings, sub-committee and other meetings time.
+A copy of our 2018 Board Program can be found on the next page;

-- Have a high level of commitment to the work of CLLM Inc., and an understanding of the organisation and our key focus areas;
+- High level of commitment to the work of LEAD Loddon Murray, and an understanding of the organisation and our key focus areas;

-- Knowledge and skills in one or more areas of Board governance: strategy, policy, programs, communications, information technology, legal, business acumen, finance; and
+- Knowledge and skills in one or more areas of Board governance: strategy, policy, programs, communications, information technology, legal, business acumen, finance and/or personnel; and

 - A willingness to invest in developing his/her own personal and professional development.